The following statement was recently provided by the Ontario Ministry of Natural Resources & Forestry:

 Please support our efforts to protect the Namakan and prevent hydroelectric development by contacting your elected officials.
 A strong public outcry (from Canada and the U.S.) will help stop this project from proceeding.

-A consortium that includes Gemini Power and the Lac La Croix First Nation proposed building a hydroelectric development on the Namakan River as a green energy project and economic development opportunity for the First Nation.
-However, the dam’s placement would have threatened the lands, waters, protected species and cultural integrity of two U.S. wilderness parks: Voyageurs National Park and the Boundary Waters Canoe Area Wilderness.
+A consortium that includes Gemini Power Corporation and the Lac La Croix First Nation is proposing to build a hydroelectric dam at High Falls on the Namakan River in Canada as a “green” energy project (under Ontario’s Feed-In-Tariff (FIT) program) and economic development opportunity for the Lac La Croix First Nation.
+A large community of Canadian and American citizens is opposing this project.
+The dam’s placement would threaten the lands, waters, protected species and cultural integrity of two U.S. wilderness parks: Voyageurs National Park and the Boundary Waters Canoe Area Wilderness.

 Site of proposed hydroelectric dam: